-Stoke City v Brentford
+Toney stars as Brentford beat Stoke

 Post update

 Attempt saved.
-Sergi Canós (Brentford) right footed shot from the left side of the box is saved in the bottom left corner.
+Tariqe Fosu-Henry (Brentford) right footed shot from the right side of the box is saved in the bottom right corner.
+Assisted by Ivan Toney with a through ball.

 Post update